jbocinsky/jbocinsky.github.io/_pages/aboutme.md

 ## About

-James Bocinsky is a M.S. student studying **Computer Engineering** at the University of Florida.
-Specifically, James is interested in Machine Learning and robitic systems.
+James Bocinsky is a M.S. student studying Computer Engineering at the University of Florida.
+Specifically, James is interested in machine learning and robitic systems.
 He has a passion for being good at what he does, problem solving and software development.
-He also enjoys working with embedded systems to create hardware that you can interact with.

 ## Current Work